denilsonsa/piano_keys_stickers/README.md

       the base of the piano, but it can be more fragile.
     * Make sure the height of the white keys is short enough so the stickers won't get in the way.
 5. This is already good enough.
-Feel free to print.
+Feel free to **print**.
+    * You may want to print on a thicker sheet of paper.
     * You may want to select the landscape paper orientation.
-    * You may want to print on a thicker sheet of paper.
+    * Please set "Scale = 100%" when printing, otherwise the dimensions will be wrong.
+    * Please remember to enable colors and backgrounds while printing.
+6. Now grab some scissors and cut the paper.
+    * You can also fold the top part backwards (follow the dashed line).
+    * You can optionally put a long strip of transparent tape along the top of the paper to prevent it from tearing.
+7. Place the finished product on top of your keyboard.

 There are more configuration options if you really want to tweak the look of your own stickers.
 They are self-explanatory, and you're free to explore.